 Pelletized samples are equally important in other investigative and test procedures.
 Laboratories engaged in pharmaceutical, biological, nutrition and spectrographic operations find frequent uses for tablets and wafers of the types that can be made in the Pellet Press.
 Spectroscopists find this device excellent for preparing small samples to be analyzed in an emission spectrometer.
 Small diameter pellets made in the Pellet Press can be imbedded in a hole drilled in the sparking electrode, assuring the operator that his sample will always be held in exactly the right position for best results.CLICK HERE

-to preview other solid, semi-solid and liquid sampling
+to preview other solid and semi-solid sampling

 accessories such as evacuable pellet dies and pellet molds, XRF dies, manual and auto lab presses, polymer film makers, and much more.